zwily/typus/README.markdown

 the definition of the configuration files can change a little bit so you've to update.
 Here's a list of the last API changes.

+### Typus configuration files (2008/11/18)

+Typus configuration files are now located under the `config/typus` folder.
+This will make the files easier to mantain when you have an application with a lot of controllers.

+After the feedback I got at the "Conferencia Rails '08" I wont talk anymore about typus plugins as it's a little confising.
+The generator for the plugins is also removed.

 ### Redefinition of roles (2008/11/03)

 Previously roles only allowed to defined permissions for the CRUD